 - Enhance the Nnef_AFsessionWithQoS service, which allows the AF to requests the network for an AF session to provide a specific QoS for UE data collection and transfer and handle the event exposure subscription for UE data reporting to the AF/AS supporting UE-side model training.

+- Introduce a dual user consent mechanism to provide granular privacy control as follows:

+- Local AI/ML Operation Consent: authorizes the RAN to enable AI/ML-enabled features for local network optimization purposes.

+- UP Data Collection Consent: For data collection that involves sharing UE data with external entities via the user plane.

+Editor's note: Local AI/ML Operation Consent is FFS.

+Editor's note: Local AI/ML Operation Consent needs to consult with RAN.

+Editor's note: It is FFS whether UP Data Collection Consent is needed and if so whether it is the same as the user consent for storing UE data in the core network.

 6.7.2 Description